pravi/caas/caas-web/src/main/resources/help/prosody/xep0313muc.md

   * As shown in the documentation, add a modules\_enabled with this module just after the MUC `Component` line in your configuration
   * To learn about how to install a community module, go to [installing modules documentation](https://prosody.im/doc/installing_modules)

+**Troubleshooting**

+This test may fail if the tester does not have permission to create rooms on your server.
+Check your policy with the [restrict_room_creation](https://prosody.im/doc/modules/mod_muc#room-creation-restrictions) setting.